Port Salerno, FL Demographics

 A map of Port Salerno's Population by Race

-Of the 955 places in Florida, Port Salerno is the 332nd most populous.
+Port Salerno is ranked the 324th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Port Salerno was ranked the 332nd most populous place in the 2020 Census.

 Port Salerno's White Population